dnndev/xmp-docs/snippets.md

 Snippets are stored in a Javascript file in your website.
 However, you don't need to be a Javascript expert to create them.
 You can use the format we layout here and just customize it with your own text.

-The file is called `snippets.js` and it's stored in `/Portals/_default/XModPro/`.
+The file is called `snippets.config` and it's stored in `/Portals/_default/XModPro/`.
 So the first thing to do is fire up your favorite Javascript editor (or notepad if you're old-school).

 Here's what a typical snippets file might look like: